Rules and Code of Conduct

 A system for reporting match results will be sent out before the start of the season.
 Each head coach is responsible for reporting his/her team’s home wins and/or losses.
 The results must be reported within 24 hours of the completion of each match – by the home team.

 Any match(es) cancelled within 48 hour will be a forfeit for the team cancelling the match(es) and they will be responsible to pay the full official’s fee to the league.
 (If the fee is not paid by the end of the season, NO team from that school will be permitted to play in the playoffs

 All coaches and assistants will have Act 34 and 151 clearances as specified by the Diocese.
 (Criminal Record Clearance and Child Abuse Clearance) and must be on file with your athletic association.
 No one (with the exception of players) will be permitted to sit on the team benches without these clearances.

 Coaches MUST be at least 18 years of age or older.

 Only the head coach will be permitted to stand for coaching purposes during the match.
 The coach must remain four feet from the out-of-bounds line and will not be permitted inside the ten foot line.
 One warning will be given and further violations will result in a red card.
-A red card is a loss of service (if the penalized team is serving) and ONE total penalty pint to the opponent.
+A red card is a loss of service (if the penalized team is serving) and ONE total penalty point to the opponent.

 All coaches must watch the video, “Protecting God’s Children” and read the accompanying brochure.
 This video and brochure is a mandatory viewing/reading requirement by the diocese and failure to be familiarized with either can result in dismissal.
 Coaches must also be familiarized with the “Code of Conduct” found on the Diocesan website “www.2badcats.com”.
 Your principal is responsible for obtaining these materials and will be held accountable.